Joe Webb: 2012 season

 During the 2012 season, Webb had his roles limited as he was not used as a quarterback in the regular season.
-On January 5, 2013, Webb was named the starting quarterback for the Vikings' Wild Card match against the Green Bay Packers after Christian Ponder was sidelined with an elbow injury.
+On January 5, 2013, Webb was named the starting quarterback for the Vikings' Wild Card Round game against the Green Bay Packers after Christian Ponder was sidelined with an elbow injury.
 Webb finished with 11 completions on 30 attempts with 180 passing yards and one touchdown in a losing effort.

 2013 season

 With the signing of Matt Cassel on March 14, Vikings coach Leslie Frazier mentioned that Webb may be given consideration to play other positions besides quarterback. "(Webb) is such a talented athlete that we want to make sure that we're doing the right thing by him and our team, as well." said Frazier, "That's something we'll continue to discuss as we go forward."
 It was confirmed on May 15 that Webb had been informed of his switch to wide receiver.
 Frazier showed interest in having Webb play quarterback again when Josh Freeman and Christian Ponder were injured.
 Webb later said in a press conference that he had no desire to play quarterback again for the Vikings.
 In 2013, Webb caught five passes for 33 yards.